Sheikh Jassim confirms Qatari bid for Man Utd

 Last updated on .From the section Man Utd

-Sheikh Jassim bin Hamad bin Jaber Al Thani, the chairman of one of Qatar's biggest banks, has confirmed a bid to buy Manchester United.
+Sheikh Jassim bin Hamad Al Thani, the chairman of one of Qatar's biggest banks, has confirmed his foundation will bid to buy Manchester United.

 The move comes ahead of Friday's 22:00 GMT 'soft deadline' for submitting proposals.